AncientSouls/Orient/README.md

 ### JsonOrient

 - each fetching is wrappable for restriction purposes
+- by default class Query is not validate data
+- you can mix Query class with class ValidatedQuery for assertion invalid argument types
 - supported constructions
   - [x] `= > >= < <= <> is in`
   - [ ] `between contains containsall`